raystack/dagger/docs/advance/longbow+.md

 * Example value: `rowtime`
 * Type: `required`

-For additional global configs regarding longbow, please refer [here](docs/../../reference/configuration.md#longbow).
+Longbow+ writer utilizes same global longbow configs.
+Details [here](docs/../../reference/configuration.md#longbow).

 ## Longbow reader
 It reads the output of LongbowWrite and fetches the data for a particular key and a time duration from BigTable.
 It creates accumulative data for a configurable duration for other Daggers to use.
 It pushes the result along with some metadata to another Kafka topic.
 It also uses Flink's [Async IO](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/stream/operators/asyncio.html) in order to make the network call.